Seeed-Studio/wiki-documents/docs/Grove_AI_HAT_for_Edge_Computing.md

 In addition to the powerful Kendryte K210 processor, the Grove AI HAT for Edge Computing board provide a wealth of peripherals: I2C/UART/SPI/I2S/PWM/GPIO.
 The hat also offers LCD and camera interface, which support the Sipeed 2.4inch QVGA LCD and DVP camera, it will be helpful and convenience with your AI vision project.
 Just like the <a href="https://www.seeedstudio.com/Sipeed-MAix-BiT-for-RISC-V-AI-IoT-1-p-2873.html" target="_blank">Sipeed MAix BiT Kit for RISC-V AI+IoT</a>, we will release the kit with camera and LCD soon.
 For AI voice recognition applications, we add a high-quality microphone.
 And for robot or motion applications, there is a onboard 3-axis accelerometers sensor, which is more accurate and easy to use compared to external sensors.

 We have released varies of SIPPED AI products, we believe it is time to make it Grove, and bring all our hundreds of grove senors and grove acvotors to your AI applications.
 So here comes the  Grove AI HAT for Edge Computing.
 We've added 6 grove connectors to this hat, including 1xDigital IO, 2xAnalog IO, 1xI2C, 1xUART and 1xPWM.
-On top of that, based on <a href="https://github.com/kendryte/kendryte-standalone-sdk" target="_blank">kendryte-standalone-sdk</a>, we added the full <a href="https://github.com/Seeed-Studio/ArduinoCore-k210" target="_blank">ArduinoCore-API</a> interface to support Arduino IDE, Linux, Windows, Mac OS X and other development environments.
-Which means you can run Grove Arduino Libraries and many <a href="https://www.arduinolibraries.info/" target="_blank">excellent Arduino libraries</a> on this board easily.
+On top of that, based on <a href="https://github.com/kendryte/kendryte-standalone-sdk" target="_blank">kendryte-standalone-sdk</a>, we support Linux, Windows, Mac OS X and other development environments.

 We hope this board may help you with your edge computing, AI vision, voice recognition, and other AI projects, just enjoy it.